-What is nutgrass?
+What is Nutgrass or Nutsedge?

 Avoid pulling the nutgrass plant by hand.
 Pulling nutgrass will stress the plant and stimulate even more nutlets to sprout.
-Nutgrass plants regenerate from small nutlets formed on their root system under the soil surface these nutlets go unharmed by traditional contact weed controls, making nutsedge challenging to control.
+Nutgrass plants regenerate from small nutlets formed on their root system under the soil surface.
+These nutlets go unharmed by traditional contact weed controls, making nutsedge challenging to control.

-How to mix Nutbuster
+How to Mix Nutbuster

 ALWAYS READ THE ENTIRE LABEL BEFORE USING THIS PRODUCT

-What is Stikit?
+What is Uncle’s Stikit?

 Uncle’s Stikit is a non-ionic spreader sticker.
 Stikit helps hold the herbicide on to the waxy leaf of the nutgrass.
 When Stikit is added, water can spread covering more leaf surface resulting in a better uptake of the herbicide.
 Avoid using soaps and shampoos as a surfactant.
 They contain fragrance and dyes that can leave a precipitate residue on foliage.